 How many letters of recommendations do you require?

 A Premedical Advisory Committee recommendation is required.
 If the applicant’s undergraduate, graduate, or post-baccalaureate program does not have a pre-medical committee, we require two letters from science faculty who can attest to the applicant's qualifications for medical school.
 If you are unable to obtain the required letters of recommendation please contact the Office of Admissions.
-Letters from D.O. physicians are not required but are recommended.
+Letters from D.O. physicians are strongly recommended.